 Types of Street Evangelization Teams

-We ask each team leader to partner with us in this most urgent mission of saving souls and building up the kingdom of heaven.
-The recommended donation is $15 per month with other partnership levels available.
-Your partnership gives you access to our evangelization school, our support staff, all of our online resources, as well as discounts and free shipping in our online store.
+We ask each team leader to partner with us by joining our St. Paul Society, which will also enroll you in our online school of evangelization.
+Society membership levels start at just $20 per month.
+Your partnership gives you access to all of our training and evangelization materials, as well as discounts and free shipping in our online store.
 Team leaders are free to enlist the help of other individuals, groups, or parishes to cover the costs of running a team.
-Click the link below to register for our school.
+Click the link below to join the St. Paul Society and to register for our school.

 Application